viamrobotics/rdk/examples/customresources/README.md

 Custom (component) api called "Gizmo" (acme:component:gizmo).
 Note that this is split into two files.
 The content of wrapper.go is only needed to support reconfiguration during standalone (non-modular) use.

-### thingamabobapi
-Custom (component) api called "Thingamabob" (acme:component:gizmo).
-Thingamabob is used to demonstrate custom Validation logic for modules and usage of implicit dependencies.

 ### summationapi
 Custom (service) api called "Summation" (acme:service:summation).